puppetlabs/design-system/packages/react-components/source/react/library/logo/Logo.md

 **NOTE: Custom logos should be used internally only.
 All public facing products should be given official trademarked logos through marketing.**

+## Variations

 ### Standard

+The standard style variation exists for light backgrounds.

 ```jsx
 <div style={{ display: 'flex', flexWrap: 'wrap', padding: 10 }}>